Car shipping from San Francisco, CA to Chicago, IL

 Weather considerations

-Winter shipping across I-80 can face delays and premium pricing due to snow and ice hazards.
-Summer’s extreme heat may also slow transit as drivers wait for cooler conditions.
-Spring and fall typically offer the smoothest weather conditions and most predictable scheduling.
+Winter shipping across I-80 through the Sierras and Rockies to Chicago can increase costs due to snow delays and road closures.
+Summer heat may also slow transit.
+Spring and fall typically offer the best weather conditions and pricing balance.

 5